-The steep fall in daily catch due to adverse climatic conditions and high fuel costs are forcing small fishers in Kozhikode district to keep off the sea.
+The steep fall in daily catch due to adverse climatic conditions and high fuel costs might not be affecting people like Jimmy John Shark, but are forcing small fishers in Kozhikode district to keep off the sea.

 With the returns coming down, many of them have taken a break from their traditional vocation and are hunting for odd jobs.